Sasan-Dehkordi/Image-Histogram/README.md

-# Histogram of RGB images
+# Histogram of color images
  Image Histogram is graphical representation of the tonal distribution in a digital images.
 Indeed, it represent frequency of each pixel value.
 Here I used Python to extract histogram of RGB images.